 These policies have been developed to streamline the process for request and use of CCNY event space and promote effective communication in the planning, execution, and evaluation of events taking place at The City College of New York.
-You may download a copy of our full policy book here.

 UNIVERSITY INTEREST AND REGULATIONS